ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 A Route template determines what is shown when someone visits a particular url, like `https://guides.emberjs.com/some-route`.
 A Component template has bits of content that can be reused in multiple places throughout the app, like buttons or forms.

 The best way to tell if a template is part of a Route or Component is to look at the filepath.
 If you look at an existing app, you will see templates in many different places in the app folder structure!
-This is to help the app stay organized as it grows from one to one hundred templates.
+This is to help the app stay organized as it grows from one template to _one hundred_ templates.

 ## Making new templates